 During my time at the Bells I had lots of long, alcohol-fueled conversations with the likes of Nick Tosches and the late Lester Bangs.
 One night I was moved to make my confession of musical sin to Lester.
-I told him about several lapses of taste, including liking Gordon Lightfoot.
+I told him about several what I was sure he would consider lapses of taste, including liking Gordon Lightfoot.
 "Hmph," Lester said, "I know Gord.
 Do you know what he does when he needs inspiration to write a song?
 He goes to the hardware store and stares at the labels on cans of paint."

-One of the Bells' regulars was an elderly man named Al Fields.
-Al had a private drink he called "kerosene," that included two or three kinds of clear liquor as well as (I think) Ouzo, served over ice in a beer mug.
+One of the Bells' regulars was an elderly Black man named Al Fields.
+Al had a private drink he called "kerosene" that included two or three kinds of clear liquor as well as (I think) Ouzo, served over ice in a beer mug.
 After a couple of these, he would often go to the back room and play the old upright piano that stood on the stage.
-One night, the members of The Clash were at the bar (I was elsewhere that night, natch) and were so impressed by Al's performance that they had him back them up on "Julie's Been Working for the Drug Squad" on their album Give 'em Enough Rope.
-The last time I saw Al, he was standing in the middle of Christopher Street on a weekend night, turning from side to side as he sprayed urine in great arcs, and shouted "I'm taking a piss!
-I'm Al Fields, world's greatest piano player.
-I played with the Clash!"
+One night, the members of The Clash were at the bar (I was elsewhere that night, natch) and were so impressed by Al's performance that they had him back them up on "Julie's Been Working for the Drug Squad" for their album Give 'em Enough Rope; however, Al's contribution was not included in the album's final cut.

-I introduced my friend and co-worker Charlie McCrann to the Bells, and he also became a regular.
+I introduced my friend and law firm colleague Charlie McCrann to the Bells, and he also became a regular.
 He recruited several members of the cast of Toxic Zombies there.
 To my everlasting regret, Charlie was in his office on the 100th floor of One World Trade Center on the morning of September 11, 2001.